d-michail/python-jgrapht/docs/api/exceptions.rst

 **********

 Exceptions and errors used in the library.
-We follow the naming of exceptions used in the original Java library, in order to help debug issues.
+We follow the naming of exceptions used in the original backend library, in order to help debug issues.
 If an exception is thrown in the backend the original error message is also propagated.

 .. autoexception:: jgrapht.exceptions.IllegalArgumentError